-I’ve developed training for medical professionals on a range of topics, from basic trans 101 to trans adolescents to nonbinary transition (my favorite, of course).
+I’ve developed training for medical professionals on a range of topics, from basic trans 101 to trans adolescents to nonbinary transition (my favorite, of course) for both adults and youth.
 I present my own workshops at national transgender conferences such as Gender Odyssey (2012-2016), Philadelphia Trans Health (2012, 2013, 2016), and Gender Spectrum (2012, 2013, 2018).
-I’ve also been invited to present sessions and panels at other events and conferences, such as Stanford’s Medicine X and UCSF’s National Transgender Health Summit.
+I’ve also been invited to present at multiple events, sessions, panels, workshops, and conferences, most notably USPATH (the US division of WPATH), Stanford’s Medicine X, and UCSF’s National Transgender Health Summit.

 Presentations and Workshops

 I believe in sharing this knowledge beyond the conference halls.
 Here are the slides and notes from a few of my presentations.

 What does a non-standard transition route look like?
 Is this quickly becoming the norm?
 Does it even exist?

 This workshop will explore the myriad options people have, covering social, medical, and legal transition needs.
 It includes busting myths and clarifying misconceptions, outlining alternatives and loopholes, and developing strategies for empowering you and your clients in their transgender journey.

 Will my child ever decide on a binary identity?

 An introduction to nonbinary identity in youth, this workshop will explore the options children have for following a non-standard transition route, as well as the limitations and obstacles they might encounter by trying to live in a world that does not always acknowledge their gender.